uujfwmnp/self-driving-kazoo/README.md

 ### To use:
  - Run `pip install pyirsdk` to install the Python iRacing SDK module
  - Run `pip install -U pygame --user` to install the pygame module
- - Edit the "musicLocation" variable (currently on line 7) to point to the song you want to play
+ - Edit the "musicLocation" variable (currently on line 7) to point to the songs you want to play.
+Be sure to include the full path to each song, if they are not located in the same directory as this script.
  - Run the iRacing program
  - Run `python kazoo.py` to start the script

  ### Notes:
- - It sort of works, but only under controlled testing conditions.
+ - ~~It works, but only under controlled testing conditions.~~ It works for sure with ovals, unsure how it will react on road courses that do not have full course cautions.
- - The code probably needs a rewrite.
+ - ~~The code probably needs a rewrite.~~ It did, and it was.
- - It has not been tested live on iRacing yet.
+ - ~~It has not been tested live on iRacing yet.~~ Works fine for ovals.